Viola Herms Drath

-Viola Herms Drath (February 8, 1920 – August 11, 2011) was a Washington, D.C., socialite who was a "notable figure in German-American relations for over thirty years".
-She died at age 91 by murder at the hands of her second husband.
+Viola Herms Drath (February 8, 1920 – August 11, 2011) was a Washington, D.C., author, socialite and a German-American member of the National Committee on American Foreign Policy for over thirty years.
+She was murdered, at age 91, by her second husband, Albrecht Gero Muth.

 Early life

 Drath was born in Düsseldorf, Germany, on February 8, 1920.
 She is reported to have learned English from vacations and boarding school in Scotland.
-During her time in Munich, Drath met Lt.
-Col. Francis S. Drath, who, at the time, was the deputy military governor of Bavaria and would later become her first husband, on Lake Constance in Switzerland.
-Later, she moved to the United States with her first husband.
+In 1946, during her time working in Munich, Drath met U.S. Army Lt.
+Col. Francis S. Drath while visiting Lake Constance in Switzerland; he was, at the time, the deputy military governor of Bavaria.
+Within the year, the couple were married and had moved to Lincoln, Nebraska, his hometown.
+The Draths had two children together, daughters Connie (born 1948) and Francesca (born 1952).

 Career

 In 1946, in Germany, she was a playwright, with one of her early productions, Farewell Isabell, staged in Straubing's Municipal Theater and in Munich.

-During the post-World War II period, Drath was a German interpreter in Munich.
+During the post-World War II period, Drath worked as a German interpreter in Munich, in the office of her soon-to-be husband, who was the deputy military governor of Bavaria.

 After moving to Lincoln, Nebraska, with her first husband, she attended the University of Nebraska, where she studied for an advanced degree in literature and philosophy.
 While in Nebraska, she was an editor of Die Weltpost in Omaha, commentator for KUON-TV, and correspondent for the National Observer.
 Later she was an American correspondent for the German magazine Madame.

 In 1968, Drath became a political correspondent for the German newspaper Handelsblatt.
 During this time, Drath and her first husband moved to Washington, DC, where Col. Drath was a legislative liaison with the Selective Service.
 They bought a house at 3206 Q Street, Northwest, in the Georgetown district in northwest Washington, D.C.

 Sonia Adler hired Drath to write for the Washington Dossier, where she wrote about "political gossip, lifestyle advice, and culture, explored a diverse cross-section of the city's fine-art world.

 As a member of the executive committee of the National Committee on American Foreign Policy, she was described as a "notable figure in German-American relations for over thirty years."
 Her 1988 article for the National Committee, The Reemergence of the German Question, proposed negotiations on German unification between the two German states and the four Allied Powers.